Juliusp36/CSCE548-BudgetingApp/README.md

 python/python3 client_test.py                 #This is envokes the client tester for the services which calls from the manager classes
 ```

 **NOTE: Because I am hosting with the free tiers of railway and render, it will take some time (around 30-60 additional seconds) for the test script to run.
 Render specifically will spin down you’re instance when idle on the free tier.
-The process of completing all of the tests is fairly long without the additional loading time.**
+The process of completing all of the tests is fairly long without the additional loading time.
+When looking on the website during the coldstart/spin up period it may show that the API is not loading initially, but it will show after the cold start period**

 ### File Locations